intrinio/ruby-sdk/docs/FilingApi.md

 company = "AAPL" # String | Filings for the given `company` identifier (ticker, CIK, LEI, Intrinio ID)

 opts = {
-  report_type: nil, # String | Filter by report type
+  report_type: nil, # String | Filter by report type.
+Separate values with commas to return multiple report types.
   start_date: Date.parse("2015-01-01"), # Date | Filed on or after the given date
   end_date: nil, # Date | Filed before or after the given date
   page_size: 100, # Integer | The number of results to return